-5.12 Closing Costs and Pre-Paid Finance Charges
+4.13 Closing Costs and Pre-Paid Finance Charges

-- The following apply to closing cost and pre-paid finance charges: - The actual cost of the credit report may be collected by the Lender.
-This fee must be collected from the Borrower and may not be deducted from proceeds or financed in the loan; - Recording fees and mortgage registration tax costs may be collected from the Borrower and shall not be included in the face amount of the secured Fix Up Loan Note or paid from loan proceeds;
+The following apply to closing cost and pre-paid finance charges:

+- The actual cost of the credit report may be collected by the Lender.
+This fee must be collected from the Borrower and may not be deducted from proceeds or financed in the loan; - Recording fees and mortgage registration tax costs may be collected from the Borrower and shall not be included in the face amount of the secured Fix Up Loan Note or paid from loan proceeds; - The Lender may charge, and the Borrower may finance in a secured loan:

-- The Lender may charge, and the Borrower may finance in a secured loan, an origination fee of not more than 1% of the principal balance of the loan; - The Lender may charge, and the Borrower may finance in a secured loan, the actual cost of the title search and flood certification; - The Lender may charge, and the Borrower may finance the actual cost of document preparation, not to exceed \$150; - The Lender is required to verify the legal description of the subject property, the Borrower's ownership interest, and any existing liens including reverse mortgages; - If the Borrower chooses to obtain credit life and accident and health insurance, the cost of this insurance may not be included in the face amount of the Fix Up Loan Note or paid from loan proceeds; and - All closing cost and pre-paid finances charges must be disclosed to the Borrower(s) as required by applicable law.
+- Origination fee of not more than 1% of the principal balance of the loan; - Actual cost of the title search - Actual cost of the flood certification - The Lender may charge, and the Borrower may finance the actual cost of document preparation, not to exceed \$150; - The Lender is required to verify the legal description of the subject property, the Borrower's ownership interest, and any existing liens including reverse mortgages; - If the Borrower chooses to obtain credit life and accident and health insurance, the cost of this insurance may not be included in the face amount of the Fix Up Loan Note or paid from loan proceeds; and - All closing cost and pre-paid finances charges must be disclosed to the Borrower(s) as required by applicable law.

-5.13 Non-Complying Loans
+4.14 Non-Complying Loans